chinmoyeedata/global-diet-health-analysis/README.md

 Everything is pulled from public datasets and merged on a country-code basis:

-* FAOSTAT – food consumption by category (kg/capita/year)
+* FAOSTAT:  food consumption by category (kg/capita/year)
-* World Bank Open Data – GDP per capita (US$)
+* World Bank Open Data: GDP per capita (US$)
-* Our World in Data – life expectancy (years), obesity rates (%), and diabetes prevalence (%)
+* Our World in Data: life expectancy (years), obesity rates (%) and diabetes prevalence (%)

 ## Tools used

 * Python (Pandas, NumPy) and Jupyter Notebook for cleaning, merging and exploratory analysis of the data
 * Tableau Public for creating the interactive dashboard

-## Key findings
+## Key insights

 A few things stood out once the data was cleaned and correlated:

+* Countries with higher GDP per capita tend to have longer life expectancy (r = 0.68), which is the strongest single pattern in the whole dataset.
+Wealthier countries usually have better lifestyle, healthcare, sanitation and food security, so it's hard to untangle diet from money.
-* Egg and milk consumption both correlate fairly strongly with life expectancy (r = 0.67 and 0.64).
-Countries that eat more eggs and dairy tend to live longer on average.
+* Eggs and milk stood out the most among the food groups.
+Both had a strong link to life expectancy (r = 0.67 and r = 0.64).
+Countries that eat more of these tend to live longer, though this is likely tangled up with wealth too, since these are foods that become more affordable as income rises.
-* Meat consumption correlates with both life expectancy (r = 0.58) and obesity (r = 0.62), so it cuts both ways.
+* Meat consumption was interesting because it cuts both ways, it's linked to both higher life expectancy (r = 0.58) and higher obesity (r = 0.62).
+So more meat doesn't come with a clear health benefit.
-* Sugar has a moderate relationship with obesity (r = 0.44) but almost none with diabetes prevalence (r = 0.08), which was surprising because sugar and diabetes are so often linked together.
+* Sugar was the most surprising.
+It has a moderate link to obesity (r = 0.44) but a very weak relationship with diabetes (r = 0.08).
+Usually sugar and diabetes are assumed to be closely tied but data shows a different story.
+This indicates diabetes is driven by a lot more factors than just diet.
-* Obesity and diabetes are moderately correlated (r ≈ 0.58), which makes sense but it's a reminder that diabetes is driven by more than diet alone.
+* Obesity and diabetes were moderately correlated with each other (r = 0.58).
-* GDP per capita has the strongest relationship with life expectancy (r = 0.68).
-This raises an interesting question the dashboard is built to explore further: how much of the "healthy diet" effect is actually just a wealth effect in disguise?
+*
 ## The dashboard

 Rather than just repeating the static charts from the notebook, I built a Tableau dashboard to let you explore the data yourself.